MegaMosquito/qiskit/README.md

 ## To build this container

 NOTE: You need a little more than 2GB of RAM to build the docker container (about 3.4GB I think).
 Note also that this extra memory is not needed to **run** the container, only to **build** it.
 A 4GB or 8GB Pi therefore won't need this step so don't bother with it.
-However, since I am using a 2GB machine, I increased the swap space with these commands:
+However, since I am using a 2GB Raspberry Pi 4B, I increased the swap space with these commands:

 ```
 sudo sed -i 's/CONF_SWAPSIZE=100/CONF_SWAPSIZE=1024/' /etc/dphys-swapfile